mir-group/phoebe/doc/doc_pages/Theory/elphInterpolation.md

 NOTA BENE: this implies that we need a nscf calculation before running ph.x!
 We choose the gauge in this way.
 Note that the wavefunction is expanded in a set of plane wave coefficients \f$ \psi_k = \sum_G c(G) e^{ikG+ikr} \f$.
-We fix the gauge such that the largest plane wave coefficient is real: \f$ max( |c(G)| ) = (C,0) \f$, with \f$C\f$ being a positive number.
+We fix the gauge such that the first plane wave coefficient is real: \f$ c(G) = (C,0) \f$, with \f$C\f$ being a positive number.
 While this gauge doesn't seem to have much physical value, is very simple to apply.

-TODO: there is an ambiguity in how this max is found, in case there are degenerate maxs.
-This ambiguity might come into play if we change the parallelization between different runs.
-A similar problem happens below which may appear with different parallelization schemes in different runs.
+Note: this gauge fixes the value of the wavefunction, but doesn't ensure the wavefunction to be continuous in k.

 There still is a catch in case of degenerate eigenvalues.
 Let's make the example of a double-degenerate eigenvalue.